aselshall/eds/HW/project.md

 - **Seek Guidance**: Consult with your instructor, who may have suggestions for tailored project ideas that suit your interests and learning goals.

-### 3. For the abstract, what do you mean by "plan for implementation" ?
+### 3. For the project summary, what do you mean by "plan for implementation" ?

 I recommend focusing on a question or hypothesis that does not require extensive data collection or complex modeling, which can be time-consuming.
 Given the number of hours that you will spend on this project per week, you need to have a realistic plan to complete your project on time.
 Once you decide on your research/management/business question or hypothesis, you can outline a plan for implementation.
 Here is an exampe.